Chemscribbler/Netrunner/GLC_NewPlayer.md

 Because this is a new player tournament judges will be lenient with slow play calls, but if you do feel your opponent it intentionally slowing down the game to gain a benefit, please do reach out to a judge.

+## What to do on the day

+- Join the [Nisei Event Discord](https://discord.gg/T9mTp8bszR).
+We will be organizing the event in the online-gnks-1 channel.
+- 15 minutes before the start of the tournament there will be an optional player meeting.
+In that meeting I will re-outline the way the tournament will run, and then post pairings.
+During every round you are encouraged to go the appropriate "table" in the Voice Channels: Event1 grouping.
+That way if you and your opponent want to, you can talk during the game (but this is not required).
+- Then the player who will be playing the Corporation will create a game in the Competitive tab.
+The title name must include Table # where the # is what table you were assigned.
+When you make the table make sure "Allow Spectators" _is checked_, and "Make players' hidden information visible to spectators" is _not checked_.
+- When you and your opponent are both in, you are allowed to start the game and take mulligans.
+But the Corp player cannot click start turn until the TO starts the round.
+This will be announced in the Discord.
+- During the round you can @Ysengrin (and other volunteer judges) if you had mid-round questions/judge requests.
+You can also type ".timer" in the channel to see any active timers
+- When you finish your game *both* you and your opponent should report results [using this form](https://forms.gle/c4dK1AxHFQK9vWj6A)

 ## Decklists

 Every played must bring two legal decks, one Corporation, one Runner.
 Submission/claiming decklists is encouraged.
 If deckbuilding is intimidating (as is often true for a new cardpool) the following decklist below can be run as is, or modified by you.
 Each one is tournament legal, and can be exported to [Jinteki.net](jinteki.net) by selecting Actions > Export Jinteki.net and then copying and pasting.
 Or by using Jinteki.net's built in auto-import.
 To do that import copy the numbers that appear in the url after netrunnerdb.com/en/decklist/#####/....

 [Reina Decklist]()

 [Gateway Anarch Decklist]()

 [Kit decklist]()

 [Gateway Shaper Decklist]()

 [Ken Tenma Decklist]()

 [Gateway Criminal Decklist]()

 [Update HB Decklist]()

 [Gateway HB Decklist]()

 [Update Jinteki Decklist]()

 [Gateway Jinteki Decklist]()

 [Update NBN Decklist]()

 [Gateway NBN Decklist]()

 [Update Weyland Decklist]()

 [Gateway Weyland Decklist]()